Tip: Use the Forensic Scientist CV Template below as an example to help you write your own personal and fully-tailored CV.

 Skills

-Problem-solving: I have achieved a high level of proficiency in dealing with a wide range of marks and traces evidence types; glass, paint, fibres, footwear impression evidence and fire scene investigation.
+Problem-solving: I have achieved a high level of proficiency in dealing with a wide range of marks and trace evidence types; glass, paint, fibres, footwear impression evidence and fire scene investigation.

 Attention to detail: Adept at seeking out the tiniest of clues during investigations, including in outdoor crime scenes which are the most difficult to investigate.